The South's Handling Of Coronavirus Could Be 'A Macabre Game Of Whack-A-Mole'

 COVID-19 Pandemic Puts Rural Hospitals Under Even More Pressure

-In the river town of Greenville, Miss., Mayor Erick Simmons says they're still reeling from record floods last year with some residents still displaced, and now this.
+In the river town of Greenville, Miss., Mayor Errick Simmons says they're still reeling from record floods last year with some residents still displaced.

 "In a city that has a 38.6% poverty rate, this COVID-19 is exacerbating all of the issues that we're having," Simmons says.
 "The acute nature of the pandemic's economic downturn is felt more here than many other places."